riccardopdev/my-react-examples/context/README.md

 - Utilize TypeScript for type safety and to define the types of the date objects.
 - Test the functionality of the components to ensure proper interaction and state management.

+## Usage:

+This project is built with Vite.
+To use this project, follow these steps:

+1. Clone the repository to your local machine.
+2. Install dependencies using `npm install`.
+3. Run the project using `npm run dev`.
+4. Open your web browser and navigate to the localhost url displayed in your terminal.

 ## React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.